liquiidio/AnchorLinkSharp/README.md

 ### 3. Install manually.
 Download this project there here.
 Then in your Unity project:

- 1. Copy the sources from `NativeWebSocket/Assets/WebSocket` into your `Assets` directory.
+ 1. Copy the sources from `NativeWebSocket/Assets/WebSocket` into your `Assets` directory. // Corvin: We should hava a dependencies-section showing how to install dependencies in general, non of our packages includes the WebSocket-Package

 ---
 ### 4. Install via NuGet
 Black magic

 ---

+### Dependencies
+TODO, add WebSocket-Package (if not already installed)
+- Via Upm
+- clone Repo

 ## Usage (!TODO!)

 .NET and Unity3D-compatible (Desktop, Mobile, WebGL) ApiClient for the different APIs.